crawl/crawl/crawl-ref/README.stone_soup.txt

 (If you'd like to dive in and start playing Crawl right away, see readme.txt.)

 What you have downloaded is *not* Linley's Dungeon Crawl.
-This is a somewhat experimental branch of the Dungeon Crawl Reference project (codenamed Stone Soup).
-Note that this is a branch, and is NOT the official Dungeon Crawl Reference.
+It's a parallel effort, currently not quite a fork.

-The goal of this version is to build on Dungeon Crawl Reference (which aims to be the stable base platform for experimentation and patches, and to fill in the gaps during times when Dungeon Crawl's main maintainer is not available) with good features drawn from sources such as Brent Ross' 4.1.2 alpha, and ideas from the community of Dungeon Crawl players and to keep development on Dungeon Crawl moving without destablizing game balance.
+The goal of this version is to provide a stable base platform for further Crawl development during times when Dungeon Crawl's main maintainer is not available, and to collect experiments, patches, and ideas from the community of Dungeon Crawl players.

+Stone Soup is based on Dungeon Crawl 4.0.0 beta26, with additional changes gathered from Brent Ross's 4.1.2 alpha release.
+It incorporates several popular community patches and assorted local changes and improvements.

 Please do not send bug reports for this code to the main Dungeon Crawl maintainers -- the odds are good that the code that's causing you problems